|

 Companion planting brings a whole host of benefits to the organic home garden.
-All plants have beneficial partners who can help improve growth, taste, yield, and deal with pests and disease problems.
+All plants have beneficial partners who can help improve growth, taste, and yield and deal with pests and disease problems.
 Benefits of companion planting:

-Attract pollinators: Plants with bright flowers colors and lots of pollen and nectar attract pollinators like bees.
+Attract pollinators: Plants with bright flower colors and lots of pollen and nectar attract pollinators like bees.
 We all want extra pollinators in our gardens to increase our yields!

 Attract beneficial predatory insects: Many plants will attract helpful bugs like parasitic wasps and ladybugs to the garden to help eradicate insect pests.